20

 AVAILABILITY AND CLIENT SUPPORT

-Quite simply, they were not aware that uttering threats can be a criminal offence in Canada.
+They did not know that making threats can be a crime in Canada.

-If you have uttered serious threats to another person and they have contacted the Toronto Police Service and filed a complaint, the police are duty-bound to investigate the alleged crime.
+If you have made serious threats to someone and they contacted the Toronto Police and filed a complaint, the police must investigate the claim.

-In this situation, you need a criminal lawyer experienced in building defences for the charge of uttering threats.
+In this case, you need a criminal lawyer.
+They should have experience in creating defenses for the charge of making threats.

-Jeffrey Reisman has an impressive track record of representing people accused of uttering threats, assault, and other crimes in Toronto.
+Jeffrey Reisman has a strong history of helping people in Toronto.
+He represents those accused of making threats, assault, and other crimes.

 What is considered uttering threats in Ontario?